 New England is a notorious region for birthing some of the nation’s first historical landmarks.
 Of the thirteen original colonies, New Hampshire, too, is known for so many of our country’s firsts – the first free public library, the first legal lottery, and the first to declare independence from Mother England, to name a few.
 Despite its historical narrative, though, there are dozens of dangerous roads in New Hampshire travelers should be aware of.

 The following article outlines some of the most dangerous roads in New Hampshire according to data collected by various traffic resources.
 Traveling is one of the greatest adventures known to man but enjoying the route can be difficult when a series of roadblocks are in the way.
-Enjoy this piece written by the Montana car accident lawyers with The Advocates.
+Enjoy this piece from the Montana car accident lawyers with The Advocates.

-The Advocates List of Dangerous Roads in New Hampshire:
+The Advocates List of Dangerous Roads in New Hampshire

 It’s true that the quality of New Hampshire roadways has been slowly declining for quite some time now.
 Oil prices have gradually pushed the cost of paving upwards and the Granite State just doesn’t have the funding for proper road repair, according to StateImpact NH.